sekomer/Victim/README.md

 ```

 ### **Case**
-`case` statements are clean alternatives of `if-else` statements. `case` keyword used to a case statement, following expression is evaluated once and compared with the values of each `when` label.
+`case` statements are clean alternatives of `if-else` statements. `case` keyword used to create a case statement, following expression is evaluated once and compared with the values of each `when` label.
 If none of them match, `otherwise` is executed.

 ```cs
 var a  := 2;